Procuring the exact loan to pay for medical school can be difficult to maneuver.

 Many borrowers still can’t cover portions of their medical school costs, even with the highest federal awards possible.

-Award amounts in federal student loans will depend on various factors and will be different for each individual.
+Disbursement amounts in federal student loans will depend on various factors and will be different for each individual.

 Basic eligibility involves having a valid social security number and a diploma or GED.
 You must also be enrolled at least half time in a college or university.